-Dropshipping is a trendy Ecommerce Business Models right now because of low barrier to entry.
-There’s millions of product choices out there, lots of automation tools, this may be in fact exactly why you’re on my blog
+Dropshipping is a trendy Ecommerce Business Model right now because of the low barrier to entry.
+There are millions of product choices and lots of automation tools, which may be why you’re on my blog.

-Dropshipping is a low barrier entry model to get into.
-It’s become very trendy because of that, is like make a money online idea but it’s certainly not the only business model and I’m not even going say it’s the best business model.
+Dropshipping is a low-barrier entry model to get into.
+It’s become very trendy because of that, is like a make-a-money online idea, but it’s certainly not the only business model, and I’m not even going to say it’s the best business model.

-Because what I want you to think about is, we go through this that there’s multiple options and I’m going walk you through how you choose one that you feel is right for you.
+Because I want you to think about it, we go through this that there are multiple options, and I’m going walk you through how you choose one that you feel is right for you.

 All right!
-But if you’re unfamiliar with dropshipping, this is the idea, basically you set up a store.
+But if you’re unfamiliar with dropshipping, this is the idea you set up a store.

-You find third party products at a wholesale cost, like I find a necklace at $3, I put it on my store for $20, customer buys the necklace, you keep that seventeen dollar profit and then your supplier ships the item to the customer you never have to touch it.
+You find third-party products at a wholesale cost like I find a necklace at $3, I put it on my store for $20, the customer buys the necklace, you keep that seventeen dollar profit, and then your supplier ships the item to the customer you never have to touch it.

-That’s what dropshipping is and when done right it can be a really lucrative, really great business model because it’s something where it’s low risk and there’s no inventory, the barriers to business are not there.
+That’s what drop shipping is, and when done right, it can be a lucrative, really great business model because it’s something where it’s low risk and there’s no inventory; the barriers to business are not there.

-Here’s a dropshipping example for a store that’s been around and is still around and doing very well, they’re called sugar and cotton, you can look them up – basically they are sourcing products direct from China.
+Here’s a dropshipping example for a store that’s been around and is still doing very well; they’re called sugar and cotton; you can look them up.
+They are sourcing products direct from China.

-Like these are not their products, they’re not making these, they are just sourcing products, they’re putting them on their website and they are reselling them using social media ads for a profit.
+These are not their products; they’re not making these; they are just sourcing products, putting them on their website, and reselling them using social media ads for a profit.
 That’s an example.

 What Is Print On Demand